 Making these roasted strawberry and buttermilk popsicles is incredibly simple.
 We start by roasting a pound of fresh strawberries.
 A little sugar, vanilla, and a sprinkle of salt is all it takes to make the berries burst with rich flavors and juices.
 Once the berries are toasty, we mash them to a thick puree and allow it to cool while we make the creamy portion of the popsicles.
 Buttermilk is the star here, providing a creamy tang to offset the syrupy berries.
-We also add milk and corn syrup, which amps up the sweetness and helps to keep the popsicles from becoming too icy.
+We also add milk and simple syrup, which amps up the sweetness and helps to keep the popsicles from becoming too icy.
 Both the cream and the fruit mixture gets poured into popsicle molds before they head to the freezer to firm up.
 (Sidenote: I use this popsicle mold, in case you’re wondering.)

 Once frozen, these roasted strawberry and buttermilk popsicles are the perfect balance of sweet, tart, creamy, and tang.
 This is a simple, fuss-free dessert that will help to make those warm summer nights just a little bit cooler.
 And if you don’t have a popsicle mold, you can invest in this one that I recommend, or simply pour your mixture into a mold of another sort!
 Try freezing your popsicles in individual plastic cups or ice cube trays, or check out this article from Kitchn four some great ideas on how to make homemade popsicles without a mold.
 Do whatever you need to do to get some popsicles in your freezer ASAP, because you need these roasted strawberry and buttermilk popsicles in your life.

-The moral of the story?
 Popsicles are good, but roasted strawberry and buttermilk popsicles are better.
 Moms are great, but a mom with a healthy balance of fun in their life is even better.
 Make this recipe for the moms in your life (or yourself!) and just try to tell me you don’t agree.
 I’m sharing today’s recipe with a ton of other bloggers who will be heating things up with frozen treats this week to celebrate #popsicleweek .
 Many thanks to Billy of Wit & Vinegar for hosting this sweetness.
 Check out all of the other bloggers involved here!